The twisted second moment of modular half integral weight $L$--functions: Introduction and statement of results

 Here we have used the convention that $b(x)=0$ unless $x \in \mathbb{Z}$.
-We call a half-integral weight cusp form a Hecke cusp form if $\mathcal{T}_{p^2} f=\lambda(p) f$ for all $p>2$.
+We call a half-integral weight cusp form a Hecke cusp form if $\mathcal{T}_{q^2} f=\lambda(q) f$ for all $q>2$.
 One of the main tools for understanding half integral weight forms and their coefficients is the Shimura lift \cite{Shim1}.
 Following Kohnen--Zagier \cite{Koh}, we focus on \emph{Kohnen's plus subspace}.
 The behaviour of these forms under the Shimura lift is well understood.
-The Kohnen plus space $S^{+}_k(4)$ is the subspace of $S_k(4)$ consisting of forms whose Fourier coefficients satisfy
+The Kohnen plus space $S^{+}_k(4)$ (when $k=\frac{1}{2}+2j$) is the subspace of $\mathcal{S}_k(4)$ consisting of forms whose Fourier coefficients satisfy

-This space has a basis consisting of simultaneous eigenfunctions of the $\mathcal{T}_{p^2}$ for odd $p$.
+This space has a basis consisting of simultaneous eigenfunctions of the $\mathcal{T}_{q^2}$ for odd $q$.
 As $k \rightarrow \infty$, asymptotically one third of half integral weight cusp forms lie in Kohnen's plus space by dimension considerations.
-Given a Hecke cusp form $f \in S^{+}_k(4)$, one can normalise it so that its coefficients are totally real algebraic integers \cite{Stev}.
+Given a Hecke cusp form $f \in S^{+}_k(4)$, one can normalise it so that its coefficients are totally real algebraic numbers \cite{Stev}.
 Let $d$ be a fundamental discriminant and

 There is no Euler product representation for \eqref{dirich}, so one does not expect a Riemann hypothesis to hold.
-Kiral provided the first progress towards a possible Lindel\"{o}f hypothesis for this class of functions.
-In particular, Kiral proved \cite{K} that for primitive $\chi$ we have
+There are examples of Dirichlet series that do not have an Euler product that fail to be subconvex at the center point.
+Such an example is given in \cite{CG}.
+Let

+where $\tau(n)$ is the divisor function and $q$ is a prime.
+This series has conductor $q^2$ and $D(1/2)$ gets as large as $\sqrt{q} \log q$ (convexity) as $q \rightarrow \infty$ through primes.
+This counterexample would suggest that the Euler product is crucial for subconvexity.
+However, in the case of automorphic $L$--functions attached to forms of integral weight, the Euler product is induced by the property that the attached form is a simultaneous eigenfunction for the Hecke operators.
+Jeffrey Hoffstein informally conjectured at Oberwolfach in 2011 that such a property was crucial in implying a Lindel\"{o}f hypothesis.
+Kiral provided the first progress towards a possible Lindel\"{o}f hypothesis.
+In particular, Kiral proved \cite{K} that for primitive $\chi$ mod $p$ we have